breakinblocks/HorsePowered/README.md

 - Hunger exhaustion rates for manual machines
 - Whether axes take damage when using the chopping block
-- Creature whitelist for horse-powered machines
+- Points required for various machine operations
 - Item rendering options

 ## Requirements